robcholz/robcholz.github.io/_posts/2025-09-20-pcb-layout.md

 - For small-size pcbs, silkscreen referemce designators can be removed.
 - Follow 3W principles to improve signal integrity for high-speed traces.

+## Layer Net Allocation

+- 2 Layer Board: All GND
+- 4 Layer Board
+  - Type 1: GND, SIG-1, SIG-2, PWR
+    - Uncontinuous impedance.
+  - Type 2: SIG-1, PWR, GND, SIG-2
+    - Useful when key components or signals are on the top.
+  - Type 3: SIG-1, GND, PWR, SIG-2
+    - Useful when key components or signals are on the bottom.

 ## Layout

+### Increase EMC

+#### 20H Rule

+- Shrinking the inner PWR plane zone by 20mil can make electric field decrease by 70%, while 100mil can make decrease by 98%.

 ### Steps